cloudflare/cloudflare-docs/content/analytics/analytics-engine/pricing.md

 Every time you call [`writeDataPoint()`](/analytics/analytics-engine/get-started/#3-write-data-from-your-worker) in a Worker, this counts as one data point written.

-Every data point written costs the same amount.
+Each data point written costs the same amount.
 There is no extra cost to add dimensions or cardinality, and no additional cost for writing more data in a single data point.

 ### Read queries

 Every time you post to Workers Analytics Engine's [SQL API](/analytics/analytics-engine/sql-api/), this counts as one read query.

-Every read query costs the same amount.
+Each read query costs the same amount.
 There is no extra cost for more or less complex queries, and no extra cost for reading only a few rows of data versus many rows of data.